jmikkola/Athena/README.md

 ## TODO

-- Figure out how to make let bindings recursive
 - Add function expressions
 - Decide syntax for type declarations
 - Decide how creating instances of structs should work (e.g. when passing them as like functions)